From undervalued high school prospect to two-year backup, Joe Burrow’s meteoric rise was something he always expected

 Burrow dons a black Fiesta Bowl sweatshirt and a blue tie dye Looney Tunes crew neck like it’s the only piece of clothing he owns.
-Every single game, he wears one sock inside-out, his pregame meal is always spaghetti with a carmel apple sucker.
+Every single game, he wears one sock inside-out.
+His pregame meal is always spaghetti with a Caramel Apple Sucker.
 He puts his pads on the same way every time.
 You could say he’s superstitious.
 You can say he’s regimented.
 But, why stop now?

 “I think all the great ones have a really good routine, and they stick to it,” he said.